huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] 1.618
 - [ ] 3.142

-#### According to their song "Heigh Ho", what are the 7 dwarfs digging for?
+#### According to their song "Heigh Ho" what are the 7 dwarfs digging for?

 - [x] Diamonds and Rubies
 - [ ] Diamonds and Sapphires